 Section 36.
 Right to Data Portability.
 The data subject shall have the right, where personal data is processed by electronic means and in a structured and commonly used format, to obtain from the personal information controller a copy of data undergoing processing in an electronic or structured format, which is commonly used and allows for further use by the data subject.
-The exercise of this right shall primarily take into account the right of data subject to have control over personal data being processed based on consent or contract, for commercial purpose, or through automated means.
+The exercise of this right shall primarily take into account the right of data subject to have greater control over personal data being processed for commercial purpose, without compromising national security matters and intelligence information, trade or industrial secrets, integrity of research, and other matters which are deemed confidential under the law.
 The Commission may specify the electronic format referred to above, as well as the technical standards, modalities, procedures and other rules for their transfer.

 Section 37.
 Limitation on Rights.
-The immediately preceding sections shall not be applicable if the processed personal data are used only for the needs of scientific and statistical research and, on the basis of such, no activities are carried out and no decisions are taken regarding the data subject: Provided, that the personal data shall be held under strict confidentiality and shall be used only for the declared purpose.
-Likewise, the said sections are not applicable to processing of personal data gathered for the purpose of investigations in relation to any criminal, administrative or tax liabilities of a data subject.
-Any limitations on the rights of the data subject shall only be to the minimum extent necessary to achieve purpose of investigation or research.
+The immediately preceding sections on the transmissibility of the rights of data subjects and the right to data portability shall not be applicable if the processed personal data are used only for the needs of scientific and statistical research and, on the basis of such, no activities are carried out and no decisions are taken regarding the data subject: Provided, that the personal data shall be held under strict confidentiality and shall be used only for the declared purpose.
+Likewise, the said sections are not applicable to processing of personal data gathered for the purpose investigations in relation to any criminal, administrative or tax liabilities of a data subject.
+The data subject shall exercise his or her rights in a manner that would not compromise the investigation or research integrity.